Virginia Weidler: Early life and career

-Weidler was born on March 21, 1927, in Eagle Rock, Los Angeles County, California; she was the sixth and final child born to Alfred Weidler, an architect, and Margaret Weidler (born Margarete Therese Louise Radon, 1890–1987), a former opera singer.
+Weidler was born on March 21, 1927, in the Eagle Rock area of Los Angeles, California, the youngest of six children born to German parents, Alfred Weidler, an architect, and Margaret Weidler (born Margarete Therese Louise Radon, 1890–1987), a former opera singer.
 She was the second Weidler child born in the United States after the family emigrated from Germany in 1923.

 She made her first film appearance in 1931.
-Her first credited role was as Europena in Mrs. Wiggs of the Cabbage Patch (1934) a role she won at age seven after having been seen in the play Autumn Crocus.
+Her first credited role was as Europena in Mrs. Wiggs of the Cabbage Patch (1934), a role she won at age seven after having been seen in the play Autumn Crocus.
 Virginia made a big impression on audiences as the little girl who would "hold my breath 'til I am black in the face" to get her way.

-For the next several years, she appeared in many memorable films from George Stevens's Laddie (1935) to a pivotal supporting role in Souls at Sea (1938) starring Gary Cooper and George Raft.
-Despite being under contract to Paramount, just as many of her roles of the period took place while on loan to RKO-Radio Pictures.
+For the next several years, she appeared in many memorable films from George Stevens's Laddie (1935) to a pivotal supporting role in Souls at Sea (1937) starring Gary Cooper and George Raft.
+Despite being under contract to Paramount, many of her roles of the period took place while on loan to RKO-Radio Pictures.

 When Paramount did not extend her contract, she was signed by Metro-Goldwyn-Mayer in 1938.
-Her first film for MGM was with their leading male star Mickey Rooney in Love Is a Headache (1938).
+Her first film for MGM was with its leading male star Mickey Rooney in Love Is a Headache (1938).
 The film was a success and Weidler was later cast in larger roles.
 She was one of the all-female cast of the 1939 film The Women, as the daughter of Norma Shearer's character.

-Her next major success was The Philadelphia Story (1940) in which she played Dinah Lord, the witty younger sister of Tracy Lord (Katharine Hepburn).
+Her next major success was The Philadelphia Story (1940) in which she played Dinah Lord, the witty younger sister of Tracy Lord (Katharine Hepburn) and performed the song "Lydia the Tattooed Lady".
 Her film career ended with the 1943 film Best Foot Forward.

 At her retirement from the screen at age 16, she had appeared in more than 40 films, and had acted with some of the biggest stars of the day, including Clark Gable and Myrna Loy in Too Hot to Handle, Bette Davis in All This and Heaven Too, and Judy Garland in Babes on Broadway.

 Family

-In addition to her parents, Virginia had three brothers and two sisters.
+Virginia had three brothers and two sisters.
 Her brothers Warner (born Werner), Walter (born Wolfgang), and George were successful musicians after some child-acting work, eventually owning their own recording studio.
-Her brother George was married to singer-actress Doris Day from 1946–49 (his first marriage, her second).
+George was married to singer-actress Doris Day from 1946–1949 (his first marriage, her second).
 Her sisters, Sylvia (born Waltraud) and Renee (born Verena), also were involved in show business prior to their marriages.

 Her father turned his architectural skills into a career building miniature sets for 20th Century Fox.

 Marriage

 On March 27, 1947, aged 20, Weidler married Lionel Krisel.
-They had two sons, Ron and Gary.
+They had two sons.
+Krisel's U.S. Navy career began during WWII; he spent two years in Korea in the early 1950s, and--with his wife and children--was stationed for some time in Cuba in the late 1950s.